How I Found My Voice as an Introvert

 The lessons I’ve learned have helped define the leader and woman I choose to be today.
 I choose to be a leader who is an authentic and proud introvert.
 I believe the best is yet to come as I continue to learn, grow, and stretch myself beyond the limits of what I thought was possible in my life and my career.

-Hear more career stories like Rhonda’s at Women in Consumer Finance 2024!
-This year we’ll be in Fort Worth from November 11-13 for 3 days of connection, inspiration, and career development.
+Hear more career stories like Rhonda’s at the Women in Consumer Finance conference!
+This year we’ll be in Charlotte, North Carolina from November 10-12 for 3 days of connection, inspiration, and career development.
 Join us there.